 In BigFix, it is easy to deploy the security and non-security capabilities, update the system, deploy drivers, find out the required information.
 IBM BigFix also supports central deployment capabilities.

-The aforementioned points clearly state that IBM BigFix software deployment can be very beneficial for business enterprise for endpoints, compliance, and security management.
-With IBM BigFix, an organization can effectively manage the virtual and physical endpoints through a single console and also can resolve the real-life concern.
+The aforementioned points clearly state that IBM BigFix software deployment can be very beneficial for business enterprises for endpoints, compliance, and security management.
+With IBM BigFix, an organization can effectively manage the virtual and physical endpoints through a single console and also can resolve real-life concern.
 A comparison between IBM BigFix and SCCM is given which clearly indicates the SCCM platform is effective to manage the application running on windows OS whereas BigFix can be deployed over any platform and deliver the desired outcomes.